fatash89/atom/doc/source/includes/sdk-concepts.md

 make the logs unreadable.
 The serialization method used for the data will be stored in the pointer string to be used for automatic deserialization.

+## Parameter

+A globally-accessible data mapping that can contain multiple key:value pairs.
+Parameters can be read/written by all elements but only have one value at a time.

+## Counter

+A globally-acessible atomic shared counter.
+Multiple elments can be setting, incrementing and decrementing.

 ## Serialization Options

 Below are the serialization methods currently available in Atom.
 By default, Atom will not serialize any data.
 Serialization must be specified using the "serialization" option in the API.